ysar/lazyivy/README.md

 no way at present to access the integration values for these inner stages.
 The `next()` call returns the final result for each step, summed over all stages.

-The lazy implementation of Runge-Kutta means that you have a range of options to consume the iterator.
+The lazy implementation of Runge-Kutta means that you can consume the iterator in different ways.
 For e.g., you can use `.last()` to keep only the final result, `.collect()` to gather the state at all steps, `.map()` to chain the iterator with another, etc. You may also choose to use it in a `for` loop and implement you own logic for modifying the step-size or customizing the stop condition.